jhu-sheridan-libraries/vireo3_to_vireo4/README-JHU.md

 handling of dates in the database, and another to accommodate a schema change introduced in v4.2.8.
 These are run after the Ruby scripts.
 All of this is handled in the migrate.sh script.

-We have been done a lot of localization for JHU on a development Vireo 4 instance.
+We have done a lot of localization for JHU on a development Vireo 4 instance.
 This contains some changes to the managed_configuration in the Vireo4 database, which we must save as described in the README, and restore after the Vireo 4 database is generated.